-Under SO 9.v.1 Increase the number and sustainability of social enterprises and their employees, new social and business services which addressed communities' needs and issues and promote employment, new ways of intersectoral cooperation design and implementation of social impact metrics and design of new models of financial support and business practices will be socially innovative actions.
+Under SO 9.v.1 Increase the number and sustainability of social enterprises and their employees, new social and business services which addressed

+Priority axis 2 - Social inclusion communities' needs and issues and promote employment, new w ways of intersectoral cooperation design and implementation of social impact metrics and design of new models of business practices will be social ly innovative actions.

-MLPS will develop and implement projects that will have social innovation as selection criteria under this TO.
-MLPS will be responsible for monitoring of those projects and secure the mainstreaming of successful examples (through on-the spot checks and regular reporting) by providing recommendation on the inclusion of positive practices into the wider system.
+Ministry responsible for labour policy will develop and implement projects that will have social innovation as selection criteria under this TO.
+It will be responsible for monitoring of those projects and secure the mainstreaming of successful examples (through on-the spot checks and regular reporting) by providing recommendation on the inclusion of positive practices into the wider system.